Ukraine pushes to reclaim Bakhmut, fighting on fallen city's flanks

 That was progress enough for Gerych, who said his company didn’t need any prodding.

-While two soldiers dug a mortar pit in the weedy yard behind the kindergarten, another set up a tripod and helped zero in the 120mm weapon using a distant point on the horizon.
-Inside the ruined school, the squad leader brewed coffee on a propane stove.
+While two soldiers dug a mortar pit in the weedy yard behind the building, another set up a tripod and helped zero in the 120mm weapon using a distant point on the horizon.
+Inside the ruined structure, the squad leader brewed coffee on a propane stove.

 Lisnyk said his special forces unit sent out drones and recon patrols on foot - sometimes within 500 meters, roughly a third of a mile, of enemy lines - to hunt possible targets, such as ammo dumps, troop concentrations and armor.